jarecoo/practice/notes.md

 Top 3

 # Top 3 Important Things to Me
 This is what I think is specifically, concretely important, what gets me up in the morning, and how I think life should be lived.
 The first section is my personal purpose and meaning.
 It’s what I pursue every day.
-Below that is a general, eclectic section on paradigm, and principles I think are important for life and happiness. (“’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
+Below that is a general, eclectic section on moral paradigm, and principles I think are important for life and happiness. (“’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
 What matters is whether it makes your life better, whether it makes you better.”
 TDS p.253)

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)